 Telecom Billing - Products & Services

-A product can have their monthly rental which we call periodic charges also.
-A product can be usage generating product or non usage generating product.
-A usage generating product is sometime called event generating product and non-usage generating product is also called non-event generating product.
+A product can have its monthly rental, which we call periodic charges also.
+A product can be usage generating product or non-usage generating product.
+A usage generating product is sometime called event generating product and non-usage generating product is called non-event generating product.

-For example, voice call connection, which comes along with a phone number, is a usage generating product because it generates usage whenever end customer use this product to make a voice call.
+For example, voice call connection, which comes along with a phone number, is a usage generating product because it generates usage whenever end customer uses this product to make a voice call.
 A simple phone set without a connection is a non-usage generating product and it could be given to a customer based on monthly rent only.
-So even if customer is not using it, customer has to pay monthly rental.
+So even if, a customer is not using it, he has to pay monthly rental.

-When we talk about them from marketing point of view, as such there is no difference in between product and services because most of the times both are used interchangeably by different billing and marketing experts.
+When we talk about them from marketing point of view, as such there is no difference between products and services because most of the times, both are used interchangeably by different billing and marketing experts.

-Simply saying an operator use their product to provide voice services to their customers.
+Simply put, an operator uses its products to provide voice services to its customers.
 An international call can be called a service provided using a voice call connection.
 Another example could be 800 number call may or may not be available through a particular operator, call waiting, call forward could be said a service provided by a model of a phone set or by an operator.

 This tutorial will use Product and Service terms interchangeably.
-Keeping it simple, Products are items that customers can either buy outright or lease.
-Products may be:
+Keeping it simple, Products are the items that customers can either buy outright or lease. products may be −

 Real objects (a mobile phone, for example).